Introduction to Regression Testing

 Perform Regression Testing

 It can be performed in two ways manually and automatically.
-If it is done through manually then it will take a lot of time and effort, the testing can be done manually till there is less functionality or small application.
-The application functionality goes on increasing as per the time goes on and it increases the regression scope.
-To save the effort and time, the automation tool is mainly used to test the regression and application existing code.
+If it is done manually then it will take a lot of time and effort, the testing can be done manually till there is less functionality or a small application.
+The application functionality goes on increasing as time goes on and it increases the regression scope.
+To save effort and time, the automation tool is mainly used to test the regression and application existing code.

 There are some steps involved in performing the regression testing to execute the test cases:

-- To conduct the regression testing, test suite needs to be prepared.
+- To conduct the regression testing, the test suite needs to be prepared.

 - The test cases need to be automated.